 The Company is party to a Stockholders Agreement dated April 13, 1999 (the "Stockholders Agreement") with Hampshire Equity Partners II, L.P., George Bellino and certain management stockholders.
-Pursuant to the Stockholders Agreement, four members of the Company's board of directors may be designated by the owners of the majority of the voting stock beneficially owned by Hampshire Equity Partners and its affiliates; the Company's stockholders have agreed generally not to transfer their shares; the Company's management stockholders have been granted tag-along rights in the event of the sale of more than 50% of our common stock; the Company's management stockholders have agreed to cooperate in any sale of the company by Hampshire Equity Partners and the Company has agreed to register shares of the Company's common stock held by the stockholder parties in the event that the Company registers additional shares of the Company's common stock under the Securities Act, other than on a registration statement on Form S-4 or S-8, or in connection with an exchange offer, merger, acquisition, dividend reinvestment plan, stock option or other employee benefit plan.
+Pursuant to the Stockholders Agreement, four members of the Company's board of directors may be designated by the owners of the majority of the voting stock beneficially owned by Hampshire Equity Partners and its affiliates; the Company's stockholders have agreed generally not to transfer their shares; the Company's management stockholders have agreed to cooperate in any sale of the company by Hampshire Equity Partners and the Company has agreed to register shares of the Company's common stock held by the stockholder parties in the event that the Company registers additional shares of the Company's common stock held by the stockholder parties in the event that the Company registers additional shares of the Company's common stock option or other employee benefit plan.